 Your return request for return remains in the Time Away Office.
 Upon your graduation it will be shredded/deleted, or purged of all identifying markers.

-If you want to appeal the final decision of your review committee, please contact Gerald Wilson, Senior Associate Dean of Trinity College (firstname.lastname@example.org) The appeal officer will consider the information submitted to Time Away Office and determine whether there was a reasonable basis for review committee’s decision.
+If you want to appeal the final decision of your review committee, the Time Away Office will help you connect with the appeals contact.
+The appeal officer will consider the information submitted to Time Away Office and determine whether there was a reasonable basis for review committee’s decision.